-These findings are important because people who have MCI are at an increased risk of going on to develop dementia.
-In studies carried out in memory clinics, 10-15 per cent of people with MCI went on to develop dementia in each year that the research results were followed up.In other studies the rates are about half this level, but MCI still represents a significantly increased level of risk of dementia – about three to five times the risk of someone without MCI.
+People who have MCI are at an increased risk of going on to develop dementia.
+In research studies carried out in memory clinics, 10-15 per cent of people who had MCI with gradual memory loss went on to develop dementia - usually Alzheimer's disease - each year.In studies carried out in other settings, the rates of 'conversion' from MCI to dementia are about half this level (about 5 per cent each year), but people with MCI still show a significantly increased risk of dementia.

 What are the benefits of diagnosing MCI?